 you are travelling via Japan to a third country by airplane on a same calendar day.

 you are a member of the US military personnel.

 you are a civilian but a member of the U.S. armed forces in Japan, or you are a family member/dependant of a member of the U.S. armed forces.

-If you have visited Austria, Belgium, Brazil, Czechia, Denmark, Estonia, France, Germany, Hungary, Ireland, Israel, Italy, Lebanon, Luxembourg, the Netherlands, Nigeria, Pakistan, Philippines, Poland, Slovakia, Sweden, Switzerland, South Africa, the UK, Ukraine or United Arab Emirates prior to your trip to Japan, you are subject to quarantine in a government facility.
-Starting from 09 April 2021 quarantine is required also if you arrive in Japan from Finland, Spain or province of Ontario in Canada.
+If you have visited Austria, Belgium, Brazil, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Israel, Italy, Lebanon, Luxembourg, the Netherlands, Nigeria, Pakistan, Philippines, Poland, province of Ontario in Canada, Slovakia, Spain, Sweden, Switzerland, South Africa, the UK, Ukraine or United Arab Emirates prior to your trip to Japan, you are subject to quarantine in a government facility.

 - You will be tested for coronavirus at the airport after arrival in Japan and sent to the government quarantine facility for 3 days after testing.